Y O Ranch Headquarters Tour

 A hunting you can go in a '23 Dodge with Chevy V-8 power.

-They also have a machine gun range: Dillon miniguns and M-2 .50 cal. have shot up their targets.
+gun range: Dillon miniguns and M-2 .50 cal. have shot up their targets.

 They have one of the first Civil War cannons with rifling and one without it.